 Few people would consider Rockford, Michigan a rural area, yet Rockford, despite being a stone’s throw from Grand Rapids, is eligible for one of the country’s most preferential no money down loan programs for those who qualify.
-Inlanta has helped many rural Michigan residents benefit from this outstanding homeowner stimulus program.
+Guild Mortgage has helped many rural Michigan residents benefit from this outstanding homeowner stimulus program.

 What are USDA Rural Development Loans?

 USDA home loan programs are primarily designed to help lower income individuals or households purchase homes in rural areas and are one of the only true “No Money Down” currently available to those who are not veterans.
 USDA Rural Development funds can be used to build, repair, renovate or relocate a home, or to purchase and prepare sites, including providing water and sewage facilities.
 Guild Mortgage Inlanta Michigan is expert at helping qualified families in suburban and rural locations through the USDA mortgage process.

 Eligibility for the USDA Rural development loan program is dependent upon income and property location.
 In Michigan, buyers and properties must meet the Michigan State Housing Development Authority qualifications.
 These include sale price, income limit, first-time homebuyer eligibility guidelines, and location requirements.
 The property must also be a single family, owner-occupied house.
 The term of the loan is a 30 yr. fixed rate mortgage.
 Applicants for USDA loans may have an income of up to 115% of the median income for the area.
 Families must be without adequate housing, but be able to afford the mortgage payments, including taxes and insurance.
 In addition, USDA applicants must have reasonable credit histories.